omab/django-social-auth/README.rst

 Check which applications can be included in their `Google Data Protocol Directory`_

 -------------
 Google OAuth2
 -------------
 Recently Google launched OAuth2 support following the definition at `OAuth2 draft`.
-It works in a similar way to plain OAuth mechanism, but developers *must* register an application and apply for a set of keys.
+It works in a similar way to plain OAuth mechanism, but developers **must** register an application and apply for a set of keys.
 Check `Google OAuth2`_ document for details.

 **Note**:
   This support is experimental as Google implementation may change and OAuth2 is still a draft.

 To enable OAuth2 support:

-- fill "Client Key" and "Client Secret" settings, these values can be obtained easily as described on `OAuth2 Registering`_ doc::
+- fill ``Client Key`` and ``Client Secret`` settings, these values can be obtained easily as described on `OAuth2 Registering`_ doc::

       GOOGLE_OAUTH2_CLIENT_KEY = ''